 Today, the Nightingale-Brown House contains a seminar room, graduate student and fellow work spaces, a public humanities library, and ample spaces for formal and informal gatherings by students and members of the Brown and Providence communities.

-For more information about the Nightingale-Brown House and its museum collections, please contact Ron M. Potvin, assistant director and curator.
+For more information about the Nightingale-Brown House and its museum collections, please contact Ron M. Potvin, Assistant Director and Curator.

+You’re looking at the earliest known representation of the Nightingale-Brown House.
 An art student named Alice Pelham Banniter painted this watercolor around 1802 while studying in New York City.
 When Banniter painted this scene, the house and church in the background were recent constructions, finished within the decade before her work.
 The home belonged to Mr. Joseph Nightingale, and it still stands 220 years later.
 The First Congregational Church, visible behind Nightingale’s home, burned down in 1815.
 Another element in Banniter’s painting that didn’t survive is the group of tombstones in the foreground.
 Like other early Providence families, the Nightingales and Browns buried their deceased on their property.
 They have since relocated these family plots, giving way to the Benefit Street landscape that we know today.
 (Caption written by Kayleigh Butera for the course, “Museum Collections and Collecting.”)

 John Carter Brown was a self-proclaimed bibliophile.
 He amassed the thousands of books arranged in the floor-to-ceiling bookcases that once lined the walls of this room, part of an 1862 addition to the house.
 This photograph depicts his library in the late 19th century.
 John Nicholas Brown I, who inherited his father’s collecting passion, funded and endowed the John Carter Brown Library to which he donated the collection upon his death in 1900.
 The library is now located on Brown’s Main Green.
 During the 1920s, John Nicholas Brown II redecorated the house according to classical European and American colonial motifs, which were maintained when the building was restored from 1988 to 1993.
-Despite the significant changes evident in this photograph, the objects that have outlasted their owners — like the books in this library — provide a sense of continuity, linking the five generations of the Brown family who lived here to each other and to the present day.
+Despite the significant changes evident in this photograph, the objects that have outlasted their owners—like the books in this library—provide a sense of continuity, linking the five generations of the Brown family who lived here to each other and to the present day.
 (Caption written by Victoria Charette for the course, “Museum Collections and Collecting.”)

 Depicted are three children of Nicholas Brown III, who grew up in this house.
 On the left, eight-year-old Anne Mary Brown holds a staff.
 In the center, three-year old Caroline Matilda sits on a cart.
 To the right, five-year old John Carter Brown wears a suit.
 John’s first cousin was also named John Carter Brown, namesake of the library on the Brown Main Green.
 Dressed in the appropriate European fashion, these children represent an aristocratic and educated American family of this time period.
 The fantastical landscape in the background sets them in an unknown time and space as a reminder of their eternal presence in the Brown house.
 (Caption written by Ana Rodriguez for the course, “Museum Collections and Collecting.”)

-John Nicholas Brown is enjoying himself in the drawing room following the wedding of his daughter Angela in 1963.
-His son, J. Carter Brown, director of the National Gallery of Art from 1969 to 1992, seems to be in on the joke, along with his cousin and god-daughter, Noreen Stonor Drexel, daughter of Lord Camoys of Stonor Park, Henley, UK.
+John Nicholas Brown is enjoying himself in house’s the drawing room following the wedding of his daughter Angela in 1963.
+His son J. Carter Brown, director of the National Gallery of Art from 1969 to 1992, seems to be in on the joke, along with his cousin and god-daughter, Noreen Stonor Drexel, daughter of Lord Camoys of Stonor Park, Henley, UK.